4 Ways to Improve Communication and Employee Satisfaction at Work

 Source: Image credit

-Any time you make a decision or give feedback, always explain the why.
-This simple action can make a huge difference in employees' engagement and satisfaction with the company and their feelings about their manager.
+Whenever you decide or give feedback, you can always explain why.
+This simple action can significantly impact employees' engagement and satisfaction with the company and their feelings about their manager.
 If you can't explain why you made a particular decision or scheduled an important meeting at a specific time, your employees will likely feel that you don't care about their needs.
-If you feel compelled to decide but don't know why it's better to hold off on making the decision.
-You may come up with your reasons later, or you may decide the issue is not worth addressing at all.
+If you feel compelled to decide but don't know why, it's better to hold off on making the decision.
+You may come up with your reasons later or choose the issue that is not worth taking care of.
 No matter what, if you can't explain the why behind your decision, you'll create an environment of resentment and dissatisfaction among your team.

 Many employees want to feel like their feedback is heard and valued.
 If you encourage your team members to give feedback, they're more likely to feel engaged and satisfied at work.
 This is especially true if you follow through and act on their feedback.
 In many workplaces, managers and HR leaders encourage employees to give feedback about job satisfaction, processes, and more.
 But many times, the conversation stops there.